 Can I take my son or daughter out for driving lessons during lockdown?

-Whilst parts of the UK are under full lockdown restrictions, England, Scotland, and Wales private driving practice is still permitted - as long as the journey is essential and with members of the same household or support bubble.
+Whilst Northern Ireland are still lockdown restrictions, private practice in England, Scotland, and Wales private driving practice is permitted - as long as it is with members of the same household or support bubble.
 This is a huge relief for learner drivers who have had lessons with an instructor suspended.
 Remember, you need to have adequate insurance in place in order to take private practice.

 Are driving lessons cancelled during lockdown?